-Socializing at the workplace can be a very complicated task as you have to be friendly and approachable, at the same time maintaining professionalism.
-And thus in the complication, the individuals who are being vigorously bullied by a colleague may find it hard to recognize that it is happening just because they fear to not accept that they are being bullied, they suffer it in silence.
+Socializing in the workplace can be a very complicated task as you have to be friendly and approachable, at the same time maintaining professionalism.
+And thus in the complication, the individuals who are being vigorously bullied at work by a colleague may find it hard to recognize that it is happening just because they fear to not accept that they are being bullied, they suffer it in silence.

 According to a recent study, most of the people are not aware that bullying may occur in the workplace and thus when it happens they do not know what should be done about it.